linuxserver/docker-daapd/README.md

 ## Setting up the application

 Map your music folder, open up itunes on the same LAN to see your music there.
-For further setup options of remotes etc, check out the daapd website, [Forked-daapd][daapdurl].
+For further setup options of remotes etc, check out the daapd website, [Forked-daapd][appurl].

 ## Logs and shell
 * To monitor the logs of the container in realtime `docker logs -f daapd`.